Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/design-digital-skills/configure-digital-forms.md

 1. Click the **+** next to the intent node and select the **Digital Form** node.
 2. From the dropdown list select the _Booking Form_ we created earlier.
-3. You will be prompted to select the **Form Experience.** Kore.ai XO Platform allows you to gather user input both from the form and through conversation based on the channel.
+3. You will be prompted to select the **Form Experience.** The XO Platform allows you to gather user input both from the form and through conversation based on the channel.
 4. For this use case, let us select **Only Form UI** experience.
 5. A Form Node would be added, you can customize the form name, etc.
 6. We are changing the **Name** to _BookingForm_ and **Display Name** to _Booking Form_.